Nik-Golthi/Test-Blockchain-POA/README.md

 4) After connecting to your custom network, navigate to the "View & Send" tab to initialize your transaction

 5) Select "Keystore File" and select your first node's keystore file.
 The location of this file should have been saved in a previous step.
 Use the node password to unlock the keystore file.
-After unlocking, you should see your first node's pre-funded balance:
+After unlocking, you'll arrive at a transaction page.
+You should see your first node's pre-funded balance on the upper right of this page:

 ![node1_wallet_balance](https://github.com/Nik-Golthi/Test-Blockchain-POA/blob/main/Screenshots/node1_wallet_balance.png)